cloudera/CML_AMP_RAG_Studio/README.md

 ### Pre-requisites

-RAG Studio requires AWS for access to both LLM and embedding models.
-Please complete the following steps before using the RAG Studio:
+RAG Studio can be used with both Cloudera Inference (CAII) or AWS Bedrock for selecting LLM and embedding models.

+#### Cloudera Inference (CAII) Setup:

+To use CAII, you must provide the following environment variables:

+- `CAII_DOMAIN` - The domain of the CAII instance

+#### AWS Bedrock Setup:

+To use AWS Bedrock, you must provide the following environment variables:

+- `AWS_DEFAULT_REGION` - defaults to `us-west-2`
+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`

+#### Document Storage:

+RAG Studio can utilize the local file system or an S3 bucket for storing documents.
+If you are using an S3 bucket, you will need to provide the following environment variables:

+- `S3_RAG_BUCKET_PREFIX` - A prefix added to all S3 paths used by Rag Studio
-- A S3 bucket to store the documents
+- `S3_RAG_DOCUMENT_BUCKET` - The S3 bucket where uploaded documents are stored

-- The following models configured and accessible via AWS Bedrock.
-Any of the models not enabled will not function in the UI.
-  - Llama3.1 8b Instruct v1 (`meta.llama3-1-8b-instruct-v1:0`) - This model is required for the RAG Studio to function
-  - Llama3.1 70b Instruct v1 (`meta.llama3-1-70b-instruct-v1:0`)
-  - Cohere Command R+ v1 (`cohere.command-r-plus-v1:0`)
-- For Embedding, you will need to enable the following model in AWS Bedrock:
-  - Cohere English Embedding v3 (`meta.cohere-english-embedding-v3:0`)
+S3 will also require providing the AWS credentials for the bucket.

 ### Cloudera DataFlow (Nifi) Setup: